Gifts That Pay You Income

 Life-income gifts can be a wonderful way to give to Millikin while getting a benefit for yourself and your loved ones, as well.
 Life-income gifts can provide you with a reliable stream of income, while offering significant tax savings and making a meaningful future gift to Millikin.

-Millikin has benefitted from the generosity of donors who have created charitable remainder unitrusts and charitable remainder annuity trusts.
+Millikin has benefitted from the generosity of donors who have created charitable gift annuities and charitable remainder trusts.
 Click through the tabs below for more information about these life-income gifts.

 A CRUT is a tax-exempt, irrevocable trust designed to reduce the donor's taxable income by paying the donor or another beneficiary an annual amount of interest-at least 5% but no more than 50%-based upon the principal of the trust, which is revalued annually.
 This amount is paid for the lifetime of the donor or beneficiary, or for a fixed term of no more than 20 years.
 Additional assets can be placed in the trust.
 When the trust ends, the remaining assets-the "charitable remainder"-are distributed to Millikin.
 You receive a federal income-tax deduction for the charitable remainder value of Millikin's interest in the trust, and are not subject to capital-gain taxes if the trust was funded with appreciated assets.